top of page

 Healthy Food

-Feel good foods
+Feel good food

 Fats are your friends

 A lot of us have been brought up to think that fats are bad and that we should be on low-fat diets, but low-fat diets tend to be higher in sugar.
-We need healthy fats that contain Omega 3 fatty acids.
+We need healthy fats that contain omega-3 fatty acids.
 These helpful fats can fuel your brain and lift your mood.
 We find a lot of Omega 3’s or healthy fats in avocados, olive oil, nuts and oily fish like salmon and mackerel.

 Good gut health

-For optimal gut health we should eat lots of fibre from fruit and vegetables and eat a rainbow of colours.
+90% of serotonin - known as the happiness hormone - is made in the gut.
+So the health of our guts has a direct impact on our mood.
+For optimal gut health, we should eat lots of fibre from fruit and vegetables and eat a rainbow of colours.
 The more variety, the happier your helpful gut bacteria are.
-All fruit and vegetables contain fibre as do healthy whole grains and pulses like brown rice, barley, oats and chickpeas.
-Raspberries, apples, celery and sweet potato are examples of fruit and veg that are high in fibre, but, make sure you eat the whole fruit as you don’t get the full benefit of the fibre if you take the skin off or juice it.
+All fruit and vegetables contain fibre, as do healthy whole grains and pulses like brown rice, barley, oats and chickpeas.
+Raspberries, apples, celery and sweet potato are examples of fruits and veg that are high in fibre, but make sure you eat the whole fruit as you don’t get the full benefit of the fibre if you take the skin off or juice it.

 Terrific tryptophan

 Tryptophan is an essential amino acid that has a positive effect on depression, mood and memory skills.
-The human body does not produce it naturally, so you need to get it through other animal or plant based sources.
+The human body does not produce it naturally, so you need to get it through other animal or plant-based sources.
 Examples of tryptophan-rich foods include chicken, turkey, bananas and nuts.
-Also ensure you eat protein at every meal, as it is needed to synthesise neurotransmitters such as serotonin and melatonin which help to promote better sleep.
+Also, ensure you eat protein at every meal, as it is needed to synthesise neurotransmitters such as serotonin and melatonin, which help to promote better sleep.
 It also helps you to stay full.
 Choose protein like chicken and turkey (red meat just once a week) or tofu, chickpeas or lentils.

 Balance your blood sugar levels